ManfrediPist/InjectableThingsBoard/README.md

 ```
 The environment setup is pretty straightforward:

-1) compile the docker image inside Build folder by running the following command:
+1) Build the docker image inside Build folder by running the following command:

 $ docker build -t thingsboard_dload ./Build/